waffle-iron/bands-nearby/README.md

 jest no-cache
 ```

 When adding tests, save your files in the components directory with the naming convention ComponenName.test.js.
-Saving tests alongside components fosters self-documenting code.
+This style of saving tests alongside components was chosen to foster self-documenting code.

 ## Deployment